the-daniel-rothig/eigencode/packages/react-inline-props/Readme.md

 </Submit>
 ```

-**react-inline-props** allows you to modify your render function components to enable this cleaner syntax.
+**react-inline-props** allows you to modify your render-prop components to enable this cleaner syntax.

 ## Usage